See, I told you, folks, I told you that I was so excited about this show that I was even going to be excited to hear me do it.

 Tell Wolf to get a cup.

-Let's look at the timing of this.
+But nevertheless, let's look at the timing of this.

-Here we are, shortly before Thanksgiving, and all this is happening up till the past three weeks has been smooth sailing.
+Up till the past three weeks has been smooth sailing.

 Mrs. Clinton reporting all this marvelous fundraising superiority, magnifying big leads in the polls wherever you look.

-Now, it could all abate if she comes out of the box with a uh with a gangbang big time performance Thursday night in a debate, then you know these things can turn on a dime, and if she comes out and is a forceful answers these questions, then that Hillary has weathered the storm.
+It could all abate if she comes out of the box with a gang bang big time performance Thursday night in a debate, then these things can turn on a dime.

-So that's a possibility.
+So that's the possibility.

 And the news cycle over Thanksgiving, everybody tones it down.